alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 (deploy_shm)=

-# Deploy a Safe Haven Management Environment (SHM)
+# Deploy the management environment

 These instructions will deploy a new Safe Haven Management Environment (SHM).
 This is required to manage your Secure Research Environments (SREs).